-Government Prompt Payment: Support prompt payment legislation that would require state and local governments to pay their bills within 30 days and to be subject to interest, fines and penalties.
+Government Prompt Payment: Support prompt payment legislation that would require state and local governments to pay their bills within 30 days of invoice date and to be subject to interest, fines and penalties.

 Preference Laws: Oppose bid preference laws.
 Support current reciprocal laws for states that deny or restrict opportunities for competition by Louisiana businesses.